Kaimobile/PythonStudy/README.md

 ![](https://img.shields.io/badge/license-GPL--3.0-brightgreen.svg)

 Code about Python
 ## Python crawler
 **lvmama.py**
 - Codes about crawl a website with **POST** method.
 Use **bs4**, **regExp** and **DataFrame**.

 **kugouComment.py**
 - Codes about crawl music comments.
 In this file, **GET** method, **JSON** content process and **DataFrame** are used.

+**seleniumtest.py**
+- Simulate the user's login actions in the browser to get the cookies by **selenium** Package.

+**baidutest.py**
+- Baidu Index Crawler.
+Maybe the theory of decode the baidu index data is necessary.
 ## Neural Network
 **nntest1.py**
 - A basic **Neural Network** model.
 The test data is MNIST.
 - You can see the theory in Youdao Cloud Note.
 ## AHP Algorism
 **ahp.py**
 - Give the ralationship Matrix, compute the Weight Matrix and the Character number(default: Lambda) and Character List.
 ## NLP
 **ProcessCom.py**

 This is the project of the BIG DATA course in TJU.
 Maybe it is my first time to try Object-Oriented Programming.
 It contains 5 classes, which are for crawler, data preparation, word2vec and matrix computing.